 Plumbing Inspection Checklist

-- Make connections: The areas where pipes fit together are more prone to leaking if the connection is not sound.
-While water or moisture is one sign of a bad connection, you should also look for corrosion and any stains in cabinetry or flooring in the proximity of pipe fittings.
+Where pipes come together they are prone to leaking if that connection is not structurally sound.
+While moisture and water is only one sign of a bad connection, look for corrosion or stains in cabinets or flooring.

 Look for cracks in pipes.